Comrade X: Plot

 Riding Theodore’s streetcar, Mac pretends to admire the Soviet Union and expresses a wish to help her spread communist ideals in the US.
 Although initially suspicious of Mac’s motives, with her mentor Bastakoff’s blessing (eager to get rid of a pesky fanatical idealist), Theodore agrees to a sham marriage so she can spread the virtues of Communism to the rest of the world.
 Unable to marry as “Theodore,” she now takes the name of “Lizvanetchka” (Lizzie), a revolutionary martyr.
 On their wedding night, Lizzie shows Mac a photo of her idol, Bastakoff, whom Mac recognizes as Vasiliev’s attempted assassin.
 Jane arrives to ask Mac to file a story for her in the US and exposes Mac as anti-Soviet.
 After she leaves, the secret police arrive to take Mac and Lizzie for questioning by Commissar Vasiliev.

 Awaiting Vasiliev, Mac pretends to not recognize his own radio-camera, which was found in Vanya’s room.
 To protect Mac and Lizzie, Vanya claims he is Comrade X, showing how cutouts in “his" handkerchief can be used to decipher messages.
 Mac, Lizzie, and Vanya are arrested.
 A group of Bastakoff’s followers are imprisoned with them and Lizzie proclaims they would all rather die than betray Bastakoff.
 Mac relays a proposition to Vasiliev via a guard.
 He will tell Vasiliev the identity of the man who tried to assassinate him and provide a photograph of the attempt.

 When Mac is escorted to “Vasiliev”, he finds Bastakoff is now chief of police.
 Vasiliev has died of “pneumonia.”
 The photograph is embarrassing to Bastakoff―as are the 100 Bastakoff followers executed at Bastakoff’s orders to prove his loyalty to the new government.
 Mac gives Bastakoff the incriminating photo but withholds the negative.
 Bastakoff exchanges the lives of Lizzie, Vanya, and Mac for the negative, which Mac is to retrieve.

 Knowing that Bastakoff will not keep his word―Lizzie now disillusioned―they evade the secret police trailing them, and the three hide on a train hauling tanks.
-Appropriating a tank, which Lizzie has been trained to drive, they cross the border into Romania, where they surrender and successfully reach the US.
+Appropriating a tank, which Lizzie has been trained to drive, they cross the border into Romania (the Romanian army flees in terror from the "invasion"), where they surrender and successfully reach the US.